polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL unguided - SAP NetWeaver on Azure.md

     -   A shared network location accessible by all replicas: [**\\\\S03-DB-0\\Backup**](file://S03-DB-0/Backup)

-> Note that majority of customers choose to use Transparent Data Encryption (TDE) when deploying SQL Server databases to Azure.
+> **Note**: The majority of customers choose to use Transparent Data Encryption (TDE) when deploying SQL Server databases to Azure.
 If you use TDE, then you cannot use the Always-On Availability Group wizard.
 Instead, you have to follow instructions described in <https://blogs.msdn.microsoft.com/saponsqlserver/2017/04/04/more-questions-from-customers-about-sql-server-transparent-data-encryption-tde-azure-key-vault/>.
 Alternatively, you can enable TDE after establishing the Always On Availability Group, however this is a tedious and slow process.
 For the purpose of this lab, you will not enable TDE and use the Always-On Availability Group wizard when setting up the Always-On Availability Group.

 In the Failover Cluster Manager, create a new Client Access Point with the following settings:

 -   Name: **s03-db-agl0**

--   IP address: **10.0.1.16 (static) --** *make sure it matches the IP address assigned to the s03-lb-db load balancer*
+-   IP address: **10.0.1.16 (static)** -- ***Make sure it matches the IP address assigned to the s03-lb-db load balancer.***

 Set the dependency of **s03-db-ag0** on **s03-db-agl0**.